 from Rikki N.

 This book made me want to go out and hug a tree!
 The author’s deep love and respect for nature are sincere and heartfelt.
 The quotes that accompany each interview were so appropriate and thought provoking.
 The people in the stories were fascinating and down to earth.
 So much so, I’d like to invite them all to dinner!
-I curled up with a cup of tea and enjoyed the beautiful artwork, poems, and stories.
-It’s a joy to read!from Pauline M.
+I curled up with a cup of tea and enjoyed this beautiful book of poems, stories, and artwork.
+It’s a joy to read!

 … a beautiful, moving book that had me thinking and reflecting on every page.
 Each word has its purpose.
 This book left me feeling inspired and motivated to create my own impression on the world.